-The University of Oregon promotes safe vehicular travel practices in the conduct of all travel outside the city of Eugene by employees, students, and official volunteers.
-This rule shall apply to state-owned vehicles, hired, and borrowed vehicles used on University business travel.
-Members of organizations whose only fiscal connection to the University is the receipt of or an accountability for incidental fee support or having an interest in one or more EMU Trust Fund Accounts shall comply with these rules:
+The University of Oregon promotes safe vehicular travel practices in the conduct of all travel by employees, students and official volunteers.
+This rule shall apply to State-owned vehicles, hired vehicles and borrowed vehicles used on University business travel.
+This rule extends to and includes (but is not limited to) members of organizations whose only fiscal connection to the University is the receipt of or an accountability for incidental fee support or having an interest in one or more EMU or Housing Trust Fund Accounts.